 Building resilient, high-quality, and affordable housing is, of course, a huge challenge in the wake of natural disasters.
 It is often exacerbated by the fact skilled builders are in short supply.
-As has been reported, there is a severe shortage of people skilled in the construction trades throughout the Caribbean after Irma and Maria.
+As has been reported, there is a severe shortage of people skilled in the construction trades in devastated areas: throughout the Caribbean after Irma and Maria, in the Carolinas after Florence, and on the Florida Panhandle after Michael.
+And the list goes on: California as a result of devastating wildfires.

 HabiTek’s design-neutral, cutting-edge, do-it-yourself steel framing system is ideal for regions hard-hit by disasters.
 The erector-set like design is a faster, more efficient way to provide both short & long term solutions.
 Our lightweight steel framing system can be erected in days by almost any able bodied 2-person team without heavy machinery, or even power tools.
 After the concrete footings are poured, a pre-engineered HabiTek steel framework can be assembled in a fraction of the time it takes to pour concrete walls, set concrete blocks, or even frame using wood.

 Skilled carpenters, electricians and plumbers, will, of course, be needed to fit-and-finish the resilient frame.
-But home-owners can take comfort in knowing that the hardest part is done – an assembled structure that will resist severe weather, and last for 100 years, or more.
+But home-owners can take comfort in knowing that the hardest part is done – an assembled framework that will resist severe weather, and last for 100 years, or more.
+In California’s case, the non-combustible steel and concrete approach used in the Adapt-001, would eliminate houses as fuel for wildfires.

 HabiTek offers the opportunity to create beautifully designed and comfortable shelters anyone can be proud of.
 Victims who lost their homes, and/or the communities impacted, can design their house as they desire.
 HabiTek’s proactive approach locks in required strength when the bolts are tightened, creating a safe house that can be assembled by almost anyone rapidly.
 With some supervision, individuals and families could be employed to build their own home.